What You Need To Know

 Where can I get support, if I need it?

-The MPOWER team is available to offer you information and support on all things sexual health, including monkeypox.
+The MPOWER team is available to offer you information and support on all things sexual health, including mpox.
 You can call us, text us, Whatsapp, email, Zoom or find us on Grindr and other hook-up apps.
 Full contact details are available here.

-We have also launched a free counselling service, available to anyone who would benefit from time and space with our MPOWER psychotherapist to discuss a monkeypox diagnosis or the impact the outbreak is having on your mental, sexual or social health.
+We have also launched a free counselling service, available to anyone who would benefit from time and space with our MPOWER psychotherapist to discuss a mpox diagnosis or the impact the outbreak is having on your mental, sexual or social health.
 6 sessions are available free-of-charge and will take place online via zoom.

 To self-refer for this service please email firstname.lastname@example.org with a first name and contact mobile number.
 A member of the team will make contact you to set up an appropriate day and time to start the sessions.